byronpendason/byronpendason.github.io/minewyrtrumanradio.md

 *Mine Wyrtruman Radio* is the accompanying podcast to [Mine Wyrtruman](https://www.minewyrtruman.com) website.
 It is dedicated to the exploration, discussion, and promotion of Fyrnsidu (Anglo-Saxon Heathenry/Paganism).
 Each day, I will have a short episode that gives the date on the Anglo-Saxon calendar and a quote to ponder from the Old English Corpus.
 Occasionally, there will be news that may be of interest to Fyrnsideras.
 Additionally, I will be providing longer content once or twice a month.

-You can leave feedback at https://anchor.fm/byron-pendason/message and support this podcast by going to https://anchor.fm/byron-pendason/support.
+You can leave feedback at <https://anchor.fm/byron-pendason/message> and you can support this podcast by going to <https://anchor.fm/byron-pendason/support>.

 ## Where to Listen